simonzander/PeerWave/README.md

 The main limitation is your upload speed, which is shared with your direct peers.
 If you are streaming, factors like the codec, resolution, and quick refreshes can increase your CPU (for VP8/VP9) or GPU (for H.264) load and affect your upload speed.
 The Chrome browser can handle up to 512 data connections and 56 streams.

 If you are sharing files, the file size and the number of files increase your memory usage.
 The files are splitted in chunks and your peers share also your downloaded file and hold the data in their memory.

-## Support
-If you like this project, you can support me by [buying me a coffee](https://buymeacoffee.com/simonz).
-Feature requests and bug reports are welcome.

 ## License